stryker-mutator/stryker-js/docs/configuration.md

 As you can see, when you disable bail, a lot more tests get the "Killing" status, meaning that they killed at least 1 mutant.
 This does come with a performance penalty of 12s in this example.

+_Note: Disable bail needs to be supported by the test runner plugin in order to work.
+All official test runner plugins (`@stryker-mutator/xxx-runner`) support this feature._

 ### `disableTypeChecks` [`false | string`]

 Default: `"{test,src,lib}/**/*.{js,ts,jsx,tsx,html,vue}"`<br />